 This project had its focus on the diverse ways water was conceptualized and dealt with in antiquity.
 It especially aimed at finding new approaches to an understanding of the relation between men, states, and the sea in Classical Greece and Rome.

-The project focuses on settlements in remote, hard-to-reach mountain regions.
+The project focused on settlements in remote, hard-to-reach mountain regions.
 The question arises for the compensation of the marginal habitat and the reasons for the creation of these settlements.